shaunfreeman/Fx.MorphElement/README.md

 - wrap: (*boolean*),  whether to wrap the element or not.
 (Default: true)
 - wrapClass: (*string*), The CSS Class name of the element wrap.
 (Default: 'morphElementWrap')
 - FxTransition : An Fx.Transitions (*object*). see MooTools [Fx][] for options.
 (Default: {transition: 'linear', duration, 'long'}),
-- hideOnInitialize: (*boolean*),  whether to hide the element when the class is initialize or not.
-(Default: true)
+- hideOnInitialize: (*mixed*),  whether to hide the element when the class is initialize using a style from Fx.MorphElement.Effects.
+(Default: false)

 ### Returns: